(This page revised September 22, 2012)

 Use the scissors to cut a piece of the brass sheet or strip 1∕16" (1.6 mm) wide and about 1∕2" (13 mm) long.
 Flatten this tab as best you can; if it is twisted, it will not work well.

 Smooth and clean one surface of your tab with a piece of the sandpaper.
 Then use the file to clean and smooth the outside surface of the lever box’s forward end, as shown here:

 Clamp the lever box and the tab in separate clamps of the third hand so that the cleaned areas are exposed and accessible.
 These parts should not be touching at this time; clamping them is for convenience.
 Apply tinner’s fluid to the cleaned surfaces with a cotton swab.
 Then use the soldering iron and solder to tin these two surfaces as shown here:

 Manipulate the third-hand clamps to bring the lever box and the brass tab into contact for soldering.
 Make sure the parts are aligned as they should be and that the new tab is pressing against the box so that as the solder melts, the tab will move into a good close fit.
 Place the tip of the hot soldering iron right at the joint between the two parts so that the iron will heat both parts.
 It may be necessary to add a little more solder.
 When the solder has melted across the entire joint, remove the iron and allow the solder to cool.

 Clip off the excess length from your lever box’s new tab, carefully file away any excess solder, and install the lever box as described above.
-In order to get the box to fit properly with the added thickness of its new tab, you may need to shave away a little material at the proximal end of the barrel’s lever slot.
+In order to get the box to fit properly with the added thickness of its new tab, you may need to shave away a little material at the forward end of the barrel’s lever slot.

 The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.